-"Microeconomics", 7th ed. by R. Glenn Hubbard and Anthony Patrick O'Brien, published by Prentice Hall, ISBN# 9780134738314 (Other editions of this text are acceptable as well.
+"Microeconomics", 7th ed. by R. Glenn Hubbard and Anthony Patrick O'Brien, published by Prentice Hall, ISBN# 9780134735708 (Other editions of this text are acceptable as well.
+I HIGHLY recommend you get a cheap used copy of an older version.
 Note: you do NOT need to have an access code to the website MyEconLab, which is sometimes bundled with this textbook)